Sujimichi/KerbalX/README.md

 - What is contained in the test_env is just .cfg files and only 1 or 2 from certain selected mods, so it shouldn't really be an issue.

+##exe compilation
+The PartMapper.exe is compiled using OCRA to package it up with the core ruby libs it needs to function in a windows environment which is devoid of ~joy~ Ruby.

+    ocra kerbalx_part_mapper.rb --no-enc